 Because rosemary has not been studied in children, it is not recommended for medicinal use in those under age 18.
 It is safe to eat as a spice in food, however.

 Rosemary can be used as a tea made from the dry herb, a tincture, fluid extract, decoction for a bath, or as an essential oil mixed with other oils for topical use.
-Speak to your health care provider to find the right dose for your condition.
-Total daily intake should not exceed 4 - 6 grams of the dried herb.
-Do not take rosemary oil orally.
+Speak to your doctor to find the right dose for your condition.
+Total daily intake should not exceed 4 to 6 grams of the dried herb.
+DO NOT take rosemary oil orally.

 Rosemary is generally considered safe when taken in recommended doses.
 However, there have been occasional reports of allergic reactions.
-Large quantities of rosemary leaves, because of their volatile oil content, can cause serious side effects, including vomiting, spasms, coma and, in some cases, pulmonary edema (fluid in the lungs).
+Because of their volatile oil content, large quantities of rosemary leaves can cause serious side effects, including vomiting, spasms, coma and, in some cases, pulmonary edema (fluid in the lungs).

 Because higher doses of rosemary may cause miscarriage, pregnant and nursing women should not take rosemary as a supplement.
-It is safe to eat as a spice in food, however.
+But it is safe to eat as a spice in food.

 People with high blood pressure, ulcers, Crohn's disease, or ulcerative colitis should not take rosemary.

 Rosemary oil can be toxic if ingested and should never be taken orally.